 After all the crazy fun, visitors are taken to camps that are reminiscent of ancient Bedouin times.
 You can also look forward to gorging on some traditional Arabic barbecue and enjoying some exotic belly dancing.
 You also have the option to get a henna tattoo or smoke hookah by the campfire.

 Recommended Time To Go: Many tours begin in the afternoon and last around six hours but there are other tours for different times of the day – morning, evening, and overnight.
 Pick the one that works best for you.

 6. Go For A Stroll Along JBR Walk

 Jumeirah Beach Residence (also known as JBR) is a bustling strip between Dubai Marina and Dubai Metro.
 The 1.7-kilometer stretch has plenty of stylish boutiques, restaurants, and shopping spots to choose from.
-There are also outdoor pop-up markets on the walk where you can browse the stalls selling jewelry, food treats, and homewares as well as take in performances by street entertainers.
+There are also outdoor pop-up markets where you can browse the stalls selling jewelry, food treats, and homewares as well as take in performances by street entertainers.

 7. Skydive If You Dare

 This is not for the faint of heart!
 Skydiving is one of the most extraordinary and thrilling adventure sports in Dubai.
 Skydive Dubai offers diving from two locations — over the desert or over the iconic Palm Jumeirah Island 9 (which is available all year round).
 This activity is completely safe, and those who have experienced it can’t stop raving about the adrenaline rush.

 Recommended Time To Go: Morning or noon, when the weather is clear.

 8. Check Out Old Quarter